WFSE Police Mgmt. Contract

 Patrol Assignments for sergeants shall be determined by seniority.
 For the purposes of this contract and section, seniority shall be defined as “time in grade” at the University of Washington Police Department-Seattle Campus.
 Specifically, the continuous length of service in a promotional grade determines seniority.

 Exceptions: If a patrol sergeant has worked two (2) consecutive years (minimum 24 months) on night shift, the sergeant will have the option of choosing a dayshift patrol squad at the next shift selection.
-If a sergeant opts to leave night shift after two (2) consecutive years (minimum 24 months), he or she will be allowed to “bump” the least senior sergeant on the current schedule.
-Subsequently, his or her shift selection will be determined by time in grade between themselves and the current sergeant remaining on dayshift.
+If a sergeant opts to leave night shift after two (2) consecutive years (minimum 24 months), the sergeant will be allowed to “bump” the least senior sergeant on the current schedule.
+Subsequently, their shift selection will be determined by time in grade between themselves and the current sergeant remaining on dayshift.

 The same procedure shall apply to sergeants working dayshift who wish to move to nightshift.